daronphang/coding_resources/html/CSS.md

 // Relative length:
-rem     Relative to font-size of browser base font size and does not inherit from parent element vw      Relative to 1% of width of viewport; scales with sizing. vh      Relative to 1% of height of viewport
+rem     Relative to font-size of browser base font size and does not inherit from parent element vw      Relative to 1% of width of viewport; scales with sizing. vh      Relative to 1% of height of viewport.
-%       Relative to parent element
+%       Relative to parent element.
 ```